Policies

 Notifications of Changes

-If we decide to change our privacy policy, we will post those changes on our home page so our users are always aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
+If we decide to change our privacy policy, we will post a notice of those changes on our home page so users are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.

 If you have any questions about this privacy statement, the practices of this site, or your interaction with this site, you can contact: